NiGhTTraX/mugshot/README.md

 ### `check(name, selector?, options?)`

-The first argument is the name of the baseline screenshot - Mugshot will look for a file named `${name}.png` located in `resultsPath` that was passed in the constructor.
+The first argument is the name of the baseline screenshot.
+With the basic `FsStorage`, Mugshot will look for a file named `${name}.png` located in `resultsPath` that was passed in the constructor.
 If this file is missing, and `createMissingBaselines` is `false`, then Mugshot will throw an error.
 If the file is found it will be compared against the fresh screenshot taken from the browser.
 If any differences are found then a `${name}.actual.png` and a `${name}.diff.png` will be created in `resultsPath` and Mugshot will return a result with `{ matches: false }`.

 #### Taking a screenshot of a single element